-Disabling Active Connection Management
+Active Connection Management Considerations

 Active Connection Management (ACM) automatically and transparently closes idle connections.
-By default, ACM is enabled for client (outgoing) connections and disabled for server (incoming) connections.
-As far as the client-side Ice run time is concerned, a bidirectional connection is a client connection, therefore the client-side property Ice.ACM.Client governs ACM behavior for bidirectional connections.

-In general, it is necessary to disable client-side ACM for bidirectional connections: since the outgoing connection is the only channel on which the server can send callback invocations to the client, allowing ACM to prematurely close the connection introduces the risk that the client might unknowingly fail to receive callbacks.
-To disable client-side ACM, set the property to zero:
+As far as the Ice run time is concerned, an outgoing connection is a client connection regardless of whether it's also used as a bidirectional connection, therefore the client-side ACM properties govern the ACM behavior for bidirectional connections in a client.
+Also note that the client's outgoing connection is the only channel on which the server can send callback invocations to the client, therefore prematurely closing the connection (such as allowing the ACM facility to close it automatically) introduces the risk that the client might unknowingly fail to receive callbacks.

-'''

-Ice.ACM.Client=0

-'''
+As of Ice 3.6, it's not necessary to disable client-side ACM when using bidirectional connections.
+If you leave ACM enabled, you simply need to ensure that the connection remains active to prevent the ACM facility from closing it.
+The easiest way to accomplish this is to enable connection heartbeats:

+Ice.ACM.Client.Heartbeat=Always